arnaudh/magic-card-zoom/doc/How_it_works.md

 5. **For every keypoint:** (ordered by closeness to cursor)

     1. **Find index feature closest to keypoint feature**.
-A brute force search over all the features in the index is performed to find the index feature that is the closest to the input keypoint feature (Hamming distance is used).
+A brute force search over all the features in the index is performed to find the index feature that is the closest to the input keypoint feature (using Hamming distance).
 The card corresponding to that index feature is then checked for proper match in the following steps.

     2. **Match input features to index card features**.
 Features of the input screenshot and of the index card are matched using K-Nearest-Neighbors and ratio test (see [this OpenCV tutorial](https://docs.opencv.org/trunk/dc/dc3/tutorial_py_matcher.html) for more details).